 CUSTOM FRAME SETS

 My primary material I build frames from are steel alloys and stainless steel alloys, being the first and only builder in Minnesota to build with aerospace grade stainless steel alloys.
-I have the capabilities to build with titanium but do to the superior characteristics of current stainless steel tubing available does not justify any effort for me to pursue doing titanium either in the near future or later time.
+I was also preparing and polishing stainless lugs for years before I built my first frame with my predecessor.
+I have the capabilities to build with titanium but do not as to the superior characteristics of current stainless steel tubing available does not justify any effort for me to pursue doing titanium either in the near future or later time.

 The manner in which I build frames is as custom as the frames I manufacture.
 Since my foundation and tutelage in this craft came from a custom builder (who’s predecessors were also custom builders) not a production shop my perception of building frames focuses on frames on a per frame/rider production.
 I do not offer models as those are red flags for production minded builders.
 Yes most custom builders are volume manufacturers and not what I would call a custom bicycle frame builder.
 Each of my frames are designed with the proper tubing and built for the individual rider based on their riding, fit and with all features needed to create their ultimate machine to carry them through a life time of riding.
 Hence why I offer an unconditional life time warranty on all my branded frames I build.

 Each of my frames are 100% hand built, hand finished and constructed using a process that does not trap welding stresses into the completed frame set.
+Building frames free of residual stress is a primary requirement for any of my frames and is the foundation of what I do.
 This ensures a high quality finished frame set.
 I never sand blast my frames which allow other builders to make their frames look meticulously finished before the paint goes on, I prefer to put time into skillfully meticulous brazing of my lugged frames rather than using a clearly production process.

 A note on my frames all of my frames are built with 1″ steer tubes as this is the safest for the longevity of the frame.
 Over sized steel steer tubes are frame killers and should only be used with carbon forks and front suspension.
-Steel over sized steer tubes are too rigid and put too much stress on the front end of the bike.
-This leads to premature joint failure which I see often on Tig welded frames and buckled down and top tubes that can happen from minor collisions.
+Steel over sized steer tubes are too rigid and put too much stress on the front end and transfer more stress rather than absorb like a 1″ steer tube.
+This leads to premature joint failure which I see often on Tig welded frames and buckled down and top tubes that frequently happen from minor collisions.